Comancheros slaying: Life sentence for 'main guy' in execution

 The couple had been lured to Greenwood Rd under the pretence of a drug deal before being gunned down.

-Tu'uheava, a 28-year-old father also known as Hame or Abraham, died within minutes after being shot at least seven times, including three times in the head with a .22 calibre semi-automatic rifle.
+Epalahame Tu'uheava, a 28-year-old father also known as Hame or Abraham, died within minutes after being shot at least seven times, including three times in the head with a .22 calibre semi-automatic rifle.

 But Yolanda survived by playing dead, despite two shots to the head with a revolver.